Deci-AI/data-gradients/README.md

 #### What is MUST-HAVE

 * Train set data-loader that compatible to the [available input types](#Available input types)
+* Number of valid classes (in the binary case, number of classes will be 1 while 0 will be ignored)

 #### What is Optional

 * Validation set data-loader that compatible to the [available input types](#Available input types)
+* Class ID-to-name mapping (in a form of a dictionary)
+* Number of samples to visualize (will output only on tensorboard, can pass 0 if you prefer not to visualize)

 <br>